infovore/ResponsiveAnalogRead/README.md

 An article discussing the design of the algorithm can be found [here](http://damienclarke.me/code/posts/writing-a-better-noise-reducing-analogread).

-This port of the library makes it function on a Raspberry Pi Pico (and, likely, any RP2040-based board)
+This port of the library makes it function on a Raspberry Pi Pico (and, likely, any RP2040-based board).
+It slightly changes the interface to map better to how the RP2040 libraries represent the ADCs, and sets the default resolution to 12-bit, as per the RP2040's ADC.

 ## How to use